nithya1820/Sentiment-Analysis-using-ML-models/README.md

 - Analysing Precision and accuracy
 - Analysing the research gap/limitations of the study you did
 - Studying future enhancements compared

+# About blog
+## Introduction
+In our study we mainly focus on the problems addressed below:
+•	This research paper addresses the pressing problem of developing effective and robust methods for sentiment analysis in Dravidian languages.
+•	This challenge is becoming worse because of the unique characteristics of these languages, including morphology and script diversity.
+•	We focus on the unique linguistic and cultural characteristics of these languages and the complexity of multimodal data.
+This is to improve content moderation and user experience within these linguistic communities.

+We went through several articles and found some common as well as different issues.
+Through my blogs, we will be analysing each paper I have reviewed and providing insights on the topic with referrals and tutorials wherever necessary.